brugr9/Heartbeat51/README.md

 ## 3. Visualisation

 In Unreal Editor with Level `Map_PSL_Demo` open, click the `Play` button &#9658; in the level editor to start Play-in-Editor (PIE).

-With connecting to MQTT broker `BP_PSL_Demo` the Event `HeartbeatStandby` is called, which starts a visual feedback by rotating the heart MeshComponent and blinking the TextRender (see figure 3.2.).
+With connecting to an MQTT broker `BP_PSL_Demo` calls event `HeartbeatStandby`, which starts a visual feedback by rotating the heart MeshComponent and blinking the TextRender (see figure 3.1.).

-With receiving MQTT messages `BP_PSL_Demo` starts udating the visual feedback by calling event `HeartbeatUpdate`, the heart bumps frequently as given by RR-interval and the TextRender shows the heart rate (see figure 3.3.).

 ![Animation Screenshot of Map_PSL_Demo PIE, Heartbeat Standby Mode](Docs/MapPSLDemoPIE-HeartbeatStandby.gif) *Figure 3.1.: Animation Screenshot of Map_PSL_Demo PIE, Heartbeat Standby Mode*

+<div style='page-break-after: always'></div>

+With receiving MQTT messages `BP_PSL_Demo` starts udating the visual feedback by calling event `HeartbeatUpdate`, the heart bumps frequently as given by RR-interval and the TextRender shows the heart rate (see figure 3.2.).

 TODO:![Animation Screenshot of Map_PSL_Demo PIE, Heartbeat Update Mode](Docs/MapPSLDemoPIE-HeartbeatUpdate.gif)
 *Figure 3.2.: Animation Screenshot of Map_PSL_Demo PIE, Heartbeat Update Mode*

 <div style='page-break-after: always'></div>

-The MQTT plugin writes to the output log with custom log category `LogMQTTCore` (see listings 3.1., 3.2. nad 3.3.).
+The MQTT plugin writes to the output log with custom log category `LogMQTTCore` (see listings 3.1., 3.2. and 3.3.).
+Wireshark dissecting port 1883 lists, e.g., the `Connect Command` sent from the Unreal Engine MQTT client instance (see figure 3.2.).

 *Listing 3.1.: Output Log of Map_PSL_Demo starting PIE*
 ```